fontanf/localsearchsolver/README.md

   * Additional requirements: `CompactSolution`, `compact_solution_hasher`, `solution2compact`, `compact2solution`, `Move`, `move_null`, `move_hasher`, `perturbations`, `apply_move`
 * Genetic local search
   * Population-based algorithm
-  * Good when the ruggedness of a landscape is high
+  * Good when the ruggedness of the landscape is high
   * Additional requirements: `crossover` and `distance`

 A specific implementation is also available for sequencing problems.
 The neighborhoods and perturbations are already implemented, it is only required to provide an `append(solution, j)` method to use them: